Google's Schmidt tells Myanmar a free Internet can anchor reform

 A U.S. business delegation, which included Google, visited Myanmar last month to explore opportunities.
 The delegation, led by the U.S. Agency for International Development (USAID), looked into projects to boost access to the Internet, strengthen transparent government and expand digital literacy, USAID said.

-Despite Myanmar's liberalisation, human rights issues remain a dark spot on its record.
+Despite Myanmar's liberalization, human rights issues remain a dark spot on its record.

 Ethnic and religious conflicts continue to fester.
 In the latest incident, up to 10 people died and buildings were set ablaze in the town of Meikhtila in sectarian clashes between Buddhists and Muslims.